usail-hkust/Awesome-Urban-Foundation-Models/README.md

 An Awesome Collection of Urban Foundation Models (UFMs).

+<a id="news"></a>
 ## News  🎉
-<a id="news"></a>
 🌟 2025-01: We update a significantly extended version in [Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models](https://arxiv.org/abs/2402.01749), where we formally define and conceptualize Urban General Intelligence; propose a forward-looking general framework for the development of versatile UFMs; integrate the up-to-date literature on UFMs, adding a new section on geovector-based UFMs and several subsections, etc.

 🌟 2024-05: [Urban Foundation Models: A Survey](https://dl.acm.org/doi/10.1145/3637528.3671453) has been accepted as a Tutorial Track Paper at KDD'24 and will be published in the conference proceedings.
 Additionally, we will host a tutorial on Urban Foundation Models at the KDD'24 conference.
-More details can be found on the [tutorial website](https://usail-hkust.github.io/Urban_Foundation_Model_Tutorial).
+More details can be found on the [Tutorial website](https://usail-hkust.github.io/Urban_Foundation_Model_Tutorial).

+🌟 2024-02: This paper is spotlighted by the influential AI media [新智元](https://mp.weixin.qq.com/s/cPvYmvPHlBr3l2S5sj-7pQ).

 ## Urban Foundation Models (UFMs)